 I have also worked quite a bit in the pharmaceutical biz and built a lot of iPad applications using Sales Force and iRep.
 This is usually front-end work but sometimes requires some session stuff and/or using iRep's internal database.
 This work includes a lot of chart animations from simple to complex, layouts and UI stuff.
 I like working on these because there's only 1 platform which allows you to leverage the full range of CSS3 & HTML5 capabilities without worrying about compatibility!

-More detailed work & code samples and/or information is available upon request.
+More detailed work, code samples, information and references are available upon request.

 Check me out on github.com.

 This was a proof of concept for a major international art gallery using the HTML5 canvas, jQuery and arbor.js (particle physics engine).
 The idea is that all the pictures are attached to one long string and you can drag them around and the others will follow.
 You can also click them to go to another page.
 This was not optimized for touch devices.